Morena, Madhya Pradesh: Economy

-Morena district has an agrarian economy where majority of people are engaged in the agriculture.
+Morena district has an agrarian economy where majority of people are engaged in the agriculture and livestock rearing for dairy.
 There is an industrial area in Banmore where several industrial units are functioning.

 Public amenities

 Healthcare

 Kunwar Jahar singh sharma district hospital is government owned District Hospital in Morena.
 It is a 350 bed hospital with facilities like in-house doctors, Ultrasound facility, in-house Blood bank, E.C.G and Lens transplantation.

 Education

 Morena has several government and private owned schools.
 Schools in the district include: